Charles Camarda: Early life and education

-Education
+Camarda was born in New York City in 1952 to a family of Italian Americans.
+He was raised in Ozone Park, a neighborhood in Queens, and attended Nativity Blessed Virgin Mary School (now Divine Mercy Catholic Academy).
+He graduated from Archbishop Molloy High School in 1970.

-Camarda graduated from Nativity B.V.M.(Now known as Divine Mercy Catholic Academy)and went to Archbishop Molloy High School.
-He graduated with a bachelor's degree in aerospace engineering from Polytechnic Institute of Brooklyn in 1974, a master's degree in engineering science from George Washington University in 1980, and a doctorate in aerospace engineering from Virginia Polytechnic Institute and State University in 1990.
+He graduated with a Bachelor of Science in aerospace engineering from the Polytechnic Institute of Brooklyn in 1974 and earned a Master of Science in engineering science from George Washington University in 1980.
+He attended Virginia Tech, earning a doctorate and a doctorate in aerospace engineering in 1990.
+His thesis developed computational methods for predicting the transient response of structures to mechanical and thermal loading.

 Career

 After receiving his bachelor's degree, Camarda began work as a research scientist at the NASA's Langley Research Center in Hampton, Virginia.
 In the Thermal Structures Branch, he was responsible for demonstrating the viability of a heat-pipe cooled leading edge for the Space Shuttle.
 Camarda then headed up the High-Speed Research and Reusable Launch Vehicle programs and oversaw several test facilities such as the Thermal Structure Laboratory, where he worked on numerous Shuttle component developments.

 Camarda holds seven patents on various innovations, including NASA's Heat-Pipe-Cooled Sandwich Panel, named one of the top 100 technical innovations of 1983 by Industrial Research Magazine.
 After more than 20 years of experience in diverse Shuttle technology applications, he made a career change that put him closer to his work while achieving his dream.
 Camarda was named a mission specialist in 1996.
 He also served as a faculty at NYU Poly.